 8 Content Marketing Tools to Organize Your Content

 After writing your content, you will need to organize it.
-To have a clear vision of your content marketing strategy, you need to organize it effectively and these 8 tools will surely help you.
+These eight tools will surely help you.

 - Google Calendar– This tool can not only be helpful to track your meetings, but it can also help you organize and collaborate on your content calendar.